Hypoallergenic Formula: Everything You Need to Know

 Breastmilk

 Soy formulas contain soy protein rather than cow’s milk protein.
-These are sometimes recommended for babies who are unable to digest lactose, the main carbohydrate found in cow's milk formula.
+These are sometimes recommended for babies who cannot digest lactose, the main carbohydrate in cow's milk formula.

-Occasionally, a baby that has an intolerance to standard formula made with cow milk, may have an easier time tolerating a formula based on goat milk.
+Occasionally, a baby that is intolerant to standard milk made with cow milk may have an easier time tolerating a formula based on goat milk.
 A goat milk-based formula contains smaller fat molecules than a regular formula made with cow’s milk.

-However, it is important to note that formula made from goat’s milk is not considered a suitable alternative for babies with a cow’s milk protein allergy.
-The majority of children that react to cow’s milk protein will also react to goat’s milk protein.
+However, it is important to note that a formula made from goat’s milk is not a suitable alternative for babies with a cow’s milk protein allergy.
+Most children that react to cow’s milk protein will also react to goat’s milk protein.
 Goat milk-based formula is difficult to come by in the US and may have to be purchased in Europe.

 Rice Milk

 Studies show that hydrolyzed rice protein formulas can be used for babies with cow’s milk protein allergies without compromising normal growth patterns.
-However, more research is needed on the safety and long-term growth trends with the use of hydrolyzed rice protein formulas.
+However, more research on the safety and long-term growth trends using hydrolyzed rice protein formulas is needed.

-In summary, the protein in cow’s milk causes babies with a cow’s milk protein allergy to experience unpleasant symptoms.
-A standard baby formula is made with cow’s milk protein which contains large protein molecules that a baby with an allergy will react to.
+• Standard Baby Formula: The protein in cow’s milk causes babies with a cow’s milk protein allergy to experience unpleasant symptoms.
+A standard baby formula is made with cow’s milk protein, which contains large protein molecules that a baby with an allergy will react to.

-Some babies can tolerate partially hydrolyzed formulas because their protein chains are slightly smaller.
-Although, babies with a true cow’s milk protein allergy will not be able to tolerate this type of formula.
+• Partially Hydrolyzed: Some babies can tolerate partially hydrolyzed formulas because their protein chains are slightly smaller.
+However, babies with a true cow’s milk protein allergy will not be able to accept this type of formula.

-Extensively hydrolyzed formula contains very small protein particles, and most babies with a cow’s milk allergy can tolerate these formulas.
+• Extensively Hydrolyzed: This formula contains tiny protein particles, and most babies with a cow’s milk allergy can tolerate these formulas.
 Babies with a severe milk protein allergy may not be able to tolerate extensively hydrolyzed formulas and may require an amino-acid-based formula.

-While navigating the world of allergies can be challenging, there is promising news ahead.
-According to the latest researchapproximately 50% of affected children develop tolerance by the age of 1 year.
-More than 75% are tolerant by the age of 3 years, and over 90% at 6 years old.
+While navigating the world of allergies can be challenging, promising news is ahead.
+According to the latest research, approximately 50% of affected children develop tolerance by the age of 1 year.
+More than 75% are tolerant by the age of 3 years, and over 90% at six.

-Else Nutrition has created an innovative formula option for those who are looking for another alternative.
-Made from almonds, tapioca, and buckwheat, Else toddler formula does not contain soy or dairy, common allergens that lead parents to search for different ingredients.
-Else’s baby formula, with similar ingredients, is currently in development as well.
+Else Nutrition has created an innovative formula option for those seeking another alternative.
+Made from almonds, tapioca, and buckwheat, Else toddler formula does not contain soy or dairy, which are common allergens that lead parents to search for different ingredients.
+Else’s baby formula, with similar ingredients, is also currently in development.